WATCH: Kerle Tire High School Football Game of the Week - Kane vs. Union/A-C Valley

 WATCH: Kerle Tire High School Football Game of the Week – Kane vs. Union/A-C Valley

 Kerle Tire High School Football Game of the Week: Kane vs. Union/A-C Valley.
-Pregame starts at 6:30 p.m.
-Kickoff is at 7:00 p.m.
+Pregame started at 6:30 p.m.
+Kickoff was at 7:00 p.m.
 If you experience issues with this video, try accessing it directly on exploreClarion’s YouTube channel here.

 Copyright © 2022 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.